lzhLab/epitope/README.md

   ```

 # Usage Demo
-**Note:** You should enter into the root directory of the model ("./Model/").
-The sample data have exist in the code directory("./Model/datas/0_Orig").
+**Note:** You should enter into the root directory ("./Model/") of the model.
+The sample data have exist in the code directory ("./Model/datas/0_Orig").
 1. Set the configuration file.
-The file "config.ini" exists in the path "./Model/datas"
+The file "config.ini" exists in the directory "./Model/datas".
   ```
   PARAMETER
     -BetAtomDist           - the threshold that determines whether there are edges between residues (default: 8.0)